Polynomial, trigonometric, and tropical activations: Parameters, Memory, FLOP Count, and Execution Time

-The proposed activation functions add a negligible number of parameters — e.g., Hermite activations of degree 3 add just 72 parameters to ConvNeXt-Tiny (28M total), or 0.0002\%, with similarly small overheads for Tropical and Fourier activations.
-Hermite activations benefit from a recursive formulation (Alg.~\ref{alg:hermite_cuda_forward}) that reduces complexity from $\mathcal{O}(d^2)$ to $\mathcal{O}(d)$ in both FLOPs and memory, requiring only simple arithmetic operations per term.
-Fourier and Tropical activations also scale with $\mathcal{O}(d)$ complexity.
+The proposed activation functions introduce a negligible number of additional parameters.
+For example, Hermite activations of degree $d=3$ add only 72 parameters to ConvNeXt-Tiny (28M total), corresponding to 0.0002\%, with similarly minimal overheads for Tropical and Fourier activations.
+Hermite activations leverage a recursive formulation (Alg.~\ref{alg:hermite_cuda_forward}) that reduces both FLOP and required memory (vRAM) complexity from $\mathcal{O}(d^2)$ to $\mathcal{O}(d)$, requiring only simple arithmetic per term.
+Fourier and Tropical activations also scale linearly with degree ($\mathcal{O}(d)$), as illustrated in Figure~\ref{fig:degree_benchmark_cpu} and Table~\ref{tab:degree_benchmark_cpu}, measured on CPU.
+On GPUs, smaller degrees benefit from vectorized computation, leading to reduced runtime and near-constant $\mathcal{O}(1)$ scaling for low degrees (Figure~\ref{fig:degree_gpu_timings}, Table~\ref{tab:degree_gpu_timings}).